jinhangjiang/My-CV/index.md

 ## WORKING PAPERS
+* __Jiang et al.__ "Temporal Network Analysis in Quantification of Product Complementarity in Retail"
 * __Jiang et al.__ "Automatic Model Flip Framework"
 * __Jiang J.__, Srinivasan K. “A Discrete Bayesian Network for Analyzing Hospital Discharge Data，” under review with International Journal of Data Science
 * __Jiang et al.__ “Predict the Q Ratio of the Public Companies with the Text Data in Annual Report”